 Prior to the participants’ selection, each Institution will upload on its official website information about the Erasmus+ International Credit Mobility.
 The proclamation will describe, in a few words, the Erasmus+ International Credit Mobility Program, the outbound mobilities, the grant allocated, the prerequisites, and the requested documents together with the application for the participation to the program.
 The applicants must be staff members and students that are enrolled at the Partner Universities.
-The Partner Institution is expected to send to TUC a document signed by the Academic coordinator or by the authorized administrative staff in charge for the Erasmus program containing the following information: a) the link to the published proclamation and b) a short summary in the English language regarding the evaluation process applied, which must be in terms with the fundamental principles described in the Learning Agreement.
+The Partner Institution is expected to send to TUC a document signed by the Academic coordinator or by the authorized administrative staff in charge for the Erasmus program containing the following information: a) the link to the published proclamation and b) a short summary in the English language regarding the evaluation process applied, which must be in terms with the fundamental principles described in the Inter-Institutional Agreement.

 The duration of a mobility period ranges from 3 to 12 months for the students and from 5 days to 2 months for the staff.
 The mobility period for each participant, must be consistent with the submitted and approved mobility project.
 In case that the participant wishes to prolong his/her stay, he/she has to submit a request at the TUC Erasmus Office.
 The request will be approved or rejected depending on the available funding.
 Please bear in mind, that the start and end dates of the mobility period are the first day and the last day that the participant needs to present him/herself at TUC.
 A teaching activity has to comprise a minimum of eight (8) hours of teaching per week.
 In case of uncompleted week the hours are calculated proportionally (the 8 hours will be divided by 5 and then multiplied by the number of extra days).